Abjad/abjad/abjad/docs/source/cookbook/overriding_lilypond_grobs.rst

     show(staff)

 In the example above LilyPond creates a grob for every printed glyph.
-This includes the clef and time signature as well as the note heads, stems and slurs.
+This includes the clef and time signature as well as the note-heads, stems and slurs.
 If the example included beams, articulations or an explicit key signature then LilyPond would create grobs for those as well.